AbdelrahmanKhaledAmer/SwitchSpace-Frontend/README.md

 ```
 REACT_APP_STRIPE_KEY
 REACT_APP_SERVER_URL
+GOOGLE_API_KEY
+MEDIA_SERVER_URL
 ```
+*Note that the website needs to be either locally deployed or run through HTTPS for the user location permission to work
 ### Run the Application

 We have preconfigured the project with a simple development web server.
 The simplest way to start